 How to handle candy for kids – Don’t ruin Halloween!

-A dietitian shares tips for handling candy for kids on Halloween and creating a healthy relationship with sweets for your kids.
+A dietitian shares tips for how to handle candy for kids at Halloween and create a healthy relationship with sweets for your kids.

 As a child, I remember the excitement of squishing my oversized Halloween costumes underneath a winter coat and the energy buzz of hearing the “ding dong” of doorbell after doorbell.
 And hoping that each house would deposit a full-sized candy bar into my plastic Halloween pumpkin.”But now, as parents, many of us dread Halloween if it means letting our kids eat a pillowcase full of sugar.